yjwu17/yjwu17.github.io/_pages/about.md

 <div style="font-size: 0.8em; text-align: justify;">

 <p>
 Dr. Yujie Wu is currently an Assistant Professor (Presidential Young Scholar, Ph.D.
 Supervisor) in the Department of Computing at The Hong Kong Polytechnic University.
-He received his Ph.D. from Tsinghua University in 2021 under the supervision of Prof. Luping Shi and Prof. Jun Zhu, and subsequently conducted postdoctoral research in the group of Prof. Wolfgang Maass in Austria (Oct 2021–Feb 2024).
+He received his Ph.D. from Tsinghua University in 2021 under the supervision of Prof. Luping Shi and Prof. Jun Zhu, and conducted postdoctoral research in the group of Prof. Wolfgang Maass in Austria (Oct 2021–Feb 2024).
 </p>

 <p>
-His research interests focus on <em>computational neuroscience</em> and <em>brain-inspired intelligence</em>, with the ultimate goal of understanding and leveraging the brain’s computational principles to develop efficient, intelligent, and sustainable AI systems.
+His research lies at the intersection of <em>computational neuroscience</em> and <em>brain-inspired AI</em>, with the ultimate goal of understanding and leveraging the brain’s computational principles to develop efficient, intelligent, and sustainable AI systems.
 </p>

 <p>